 Ein Rogel

-The Ein Rogel, also identified with Nehemiah's well (pictured here), was a spring on the outskirts of Jerusalem mentioned in the Hebrew Bible as the hiding-place of David's spies, Jonathan and Ahimaaz during Absalom's uprising against the role of King David (2 Samuel 17:17).
+The Ein Rogel, also identified with Nehemiah's well (pictured here), was a spring on the outskirts of Jerusalem mentioned in the Hebrew Bible as the hiding-place of King David's spies, Jonathan and Ahimaaz during Absalom's uprising against the role of King David (2 Samuel 17:17).
 It may also have been a sacred place in pre-Israelite times.
 Ein Rogel was one of the boundry marks between Judah and Benjamin (Joshua 15:7, 18:16).
 Ein Rogel lay close to a stone Zoheleth where Adonijah held a sacrificial feast when he attempted to assert his claims to the throne (1 Kings 1:9).
 The obviously sacred character of the spring suggests that it is the same as the Dragon Well or Serpent Well of Nehemiah 2:13.

 circa